nickvandewiele/lending_club/README.md

 Serving machine learning models production-ready, fast, easy and secure powered by the great FastAPI by [Sebastián Ramírez]([)](https://github.com/tiangolo).

-This repository contains a skeleton app which can be used to speed-up your next machine learning project.
-The code is fully tested and provides a preconfigured `tox` to quickly expand this sample code.

-To experiment and get a feeling on how to use this skeleton, a sample regression model for house price prediction is included in this project.
-Follow the installation and setup instructions to run the sample model and serve it aso RESTful API.

 ## Requirements

 Python 3.6+